 • Pair with papadam and pickles for a saucy-crunchy snack food.

-• As a colorful and healthy addition to lunchboxes.
+• As a colourful and healthy addition to lunchboxes.

 • With adai or dosas, for a tangy-sweet contrast.